vangav/vos_backend/README/03_generated_rest_service_structure.md

 ### [cassandra/phriction](https://github.com/vangav/vos_geo_server/tree/master/cassandra/phriction)

 + phriction is the wiki tool of [phabricator](https://secure.phabricator.com/book/phabricator/article/installation_guide/)
-+ this directory has a `keyspace_name.phriction` file per database's keyspace hace a phriction-styled documentation of the keyspace, paste the contents of these files into a phriction's page to have an up-to-date wiki for your database.
++ this directory has a `keyspace_name.phriction` file per database's keyspace with a phriction-styled documentation of the keyspace, paste the contents of these files into a phriction's page to have an up-to-date wiki for your database

 ### [cassandra/cql](https://github.com/vangav/vos_geo_server/tree/master/cassandra/cql)

-+ CQL (Cassandra Query Language) is the equivalent of SQL for Cassandra.
++ cql (cassandra query language) is the equivalent of sql for cassandra
-+ Scripts [_start_cassandra.sh](https://github.com/vangav/vos_geo_server/blob/master/cassandra/cql/_start_cassandra.sh) and [_cassandra_status.sh](https://github.com/vangav/vos_geo_server/blob/master/cassandra/cql/_cassandra_status.sh) are used to start Cassandra and check its status respectively.
++ scripts [_start_cassandra.sh](https://github.com/vangav/vos_geo_server/blob/master/cassandra/cql/_start_cassandra.sh) and [_cassandra_status.sh](https://github.com/vangav/vos_geo_server/blob/master/cassandra/cql/_cassandra_status.sh) are used to start Cassandra and check its status respectively
-+ In order to init/update/delete the database the scripts in each of the following directories are used.
-Cassandra has to be already running to be able to run these scripts.
-The **`_execute_cql.sh`** script in each of those directories takes the .cql file as an argument to execute it.
++ in order to init/update/delete the database the scripts in each of the following directories are used (cassandra has to be already running to be able to run these scripts); the `_execute_cql.sh` script in each of those directories takes the .cql file as an argument to execute it e.g.: `./_execute_cql.sh v_analytics_dev.cql`
-  + [create_if_doesnot_exist](https://github.com/vangav/vos_geo_server/tree/master/cassandra/cql/create_if_doesnot_exist) has script(s) per-keyspace to create the keyspace and its table(s) if they don't already exsist.
-Used primarily to update Cassandra on keyspace/table levels.
+  + [create_if_doesnot_exist](https://github.com/vangav/vos_geo_server/tree/master/cassandra/cql/create_if_doesnot_exist) has script(s) per-keyspace to create the keyspace and its table(s) if they don't already exsist
-  + [drop](https://github.com/vangav/vos_geo_server/tree/master/cassandra/cql/drop) has script(s) per-keyspace to drop a keyspace and its tables.
-Used primarily to clear a dev machine after testing.
+  + [drop](https://github.com/vangav/vos_geo_server/tree/master/cassandra/cql/drop) has script(s) per-keyspace to drop a keyspace and its tables; used primarily to clear a dev machine after testing
-  + [drop_and_create](https://github.com/vangav/vos_geo_server/tree/master/cassandra/cql/drop_and_create) has script(s) per-keyspace to drop (if already exsists) and create the keyspace and its table(s).
-Used primarily to initialize the keyspaces and their tables, beware that it overwrites any keyspaces with the same name.
+  + [drop_and_create](https://github.com/vangav/vos_geo_server/tree/master/cassandra/cql/drop_and_create) has script(s) per-keyspace to drop (if already exsists) and create the keyspace and its table(s)

 ### [cassandra_updater](https://github.com/vangav/vos_geo_server/tree/master/cassandra_updater)